BQSKit/qsearch/README.md

 This is an implementation of the algorithm described in the paper *[Heuristics for Quantum Compiling with a Continuous Gate Set](https://arxiv.org/abs/1912.02727)*.

 # Installation
 This is a python package which can be installed using pip.
+You will need a Python version of at least 3.6.
 You can install from [PyPi](https://pypi.org) using:
 ```
 pip3 install search_compiler
 ```